Eugene Nickerson: Professional career and government service

-He later described his years in the post as reorienting "government to concern itself with human beings and their problems."
+He later described his years as county executive as reorienting "government to concern itself with human beings and their problems."
 Pressed by Robert F. Kennedy, who recognized Nickerson's political talents, he ran for the United States Senate in 1968 but lost in the Democratic primary.
+Similarly, in 1970, he launched a failed bid for the governor of New York, withdrawing from the race early as a result of poor funding.

 Nickerson was occasionally seen as an unusual member of the Democratic Party.
 Referring to the man who was the Democratic presidential nominee in 1952 and 1956, Nickerson once explained, "Adlai Stevenson turned me into a Democrat.
 I was active in his first campaign, and I stayed active.
 He brought in other people like myself who had intense interests about government, of ideals and principles."

 Federal judicial service

 Nickerson was nominated by President Jimmy Carter on August 16, 1977, to a seat on the United States District Court for the Eastern District of New York vacated by Judge Orrin Grimmell Judd.
 He was confirmed by the United States Senate on October 20, 1977, and received his commission on October 21, 1977.
-He assumed senior status on January 1, 1994.
-His service was terminated on January 1, 2002, due to his death.
+He assumed senior status on January 1, 1994, which continued until his death on January 1, 2002.